-As of July 2024 GST will need to be paid on any item that is imported into Jersey when the value of the item is more than £60.
+As of July 2024, GST will need to be paid all items coming into Jersey that exceeds the value of £60.

 GST will need to be paid on your item before you can have it delivered to your premises.